The truth is, dwell time is a confusing and misunderstood metric.

 Pretty obvious, right?

-However, I should stress that this doesn’t necessarily mean creating longer content; sometimes the most deserving result for the #1 spot is the most succinct.
+But, this doesn’t always mean creating longer content.
+Sometimes the most deserving result for the #1 spot is the most succinct piece.

 I bet if you ran an experiment to measure the average dwell time on millions of websites and their ranking positions in the SERPs that you would see a strong correlation between dwell time and ranking.
 Does that mean that I think dwell time is a ranking factor?
 NO. It just means that there are more searches where a long dwell time means a user is happy than there are searches where a short dwell time does.
 There are also likely many searches where dwell time is irrelevant as a measure of quality too.